mountain-bay/cs107-FinalProject/docs/milestone2.md

 What method and name attributes will your classes have?

-    The class that takes in the derivative and value (AD_Object) will have a variety of methods which would conduct basic calculations, as well as the following:
-             - Jacobian
-            This will calculate the Jacobian matrix for the given AD Object.
-            - Forward
-            This will calculate AD in forward mode.
-            - Reverse
-            This will calculate AD in reverse mode.
-            - Mixed
-            This will calculate AD in mixed mode.
-    The class that contains basic arithmetic operations (AD_BasicMath) would contain methods to sum, subtract, multiply, divide, exponential, and trig functions as well.
+    The class AD_Object will create our Auto Differentiation Object and have all operation overload for basic functions such as addition, subtraction, multiplication, division, and power.
+The class AD_Num contains trigonometric functions, exponential functions, and more.

 What external dependencies will you rely on?